 Despite the popularity of streaming services, there are still many of us who prefer to curate our own offline media library, such as movie collections, home videos, music videos, tracks and albums.
 MP4 tags play an important role in organizing the media files.
 All the information contained in the tag help related software such as media players, explorers and digital libraries to better understand the file.

 If some of the field is empty in the tags, or the information is filled with random words, you can use MP4 tag editor to edit, write, consolidate, clarify and remove content in the tags.
 Depending on your end goal and skill level, there are several MP4 tag editor available for different tasks.
 No matter you prefer an easy solution or advanced features such as batch renaming, you will find the tools listed below a life-saver.

 1. VideoProc Converter

 VideoProc Converter is a lightweight and powerful video toolkit with an MP4 tag editor built-in.
 It allows you to easily manage video metadata, adds information such as title, artist, genre of the video and music, add comment, and set album artwork.
 For instance, you can use nice posters and pictures as artwork for the cover of the video and songs.

 Best of all, the unique Auto Copy feature in VideoProc Converter helps users to pass through the video without re-encoding.
-It means that you can retain the 1:1 original quality of the video after editing its tags and metadata.
+It means that you can retain the 1:1 original quality of the video after editing tags and metadata.

 Many users complain that some video metadata editors on the market will re-encode the video after tagging, result in quality loss or long process time.
 It will never happen in VideoProc Converter.
 Upon exporting, you can simply tick Auto Copy feature to force pass-through video and audio streams.
 Better yet, you can enable hardware acceleration to boost the processing speed, which is extremely handy and time-saving for batch tasks, such as exporting 4K/8K/HEVC/MKV and large feature movies.

-Click the buttons below to download and use MP4 Tag Editor in VideoProc Converter:
+Click the buttons below to download and use Video Metadata Editor in VideoProc Converter:

 VideoProc Converter Features